cpressey/Ahead-of-Time-eval/README.md

 ----------

-I started writing this because it seemed to me that I had never seen a hygienic macro system with a design that wasn't _ad hoc_ and convoluted in some way (just my opinion, of course!) and I wanted to present one that — I can only hope — is coherent and conceptually simple instead, as a sort of counter-example: a testament to the fact that it isn't impossible to have such a design.
+I started writing this because it seemed to me that I had never seen a hygienic macro system that wasn't _ad hoc_ and convoluted in some way (just my opinion, of course!) and I wanted to present one that is — I can only hope — coherent and conceptually simple instead, as a sort of counter-example: a testament to the fact that it isn't impossible to have such a design.

 This is a write-up only, and contains no code.
-If you prefer to see code, many of the ideas in this article are implemented in the toy language Durito.
+If you prefer to see code, many of the ideas in this article are implemented in the toy language [Durito][].

 Background
 ----------